These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Another samurai movie (let’s be honest samurai movies are awesome for action and history) that starts on the slow side but the story builds up to an epic ending.

-The plot evolves around Daigo Kobayashi who finds out the orchestra he is a part of is disbanding (after he just bought a new cello).
+The plot revolves around Daigo Kobayashi who finds out the orchestra he is a part of is disbanding (after he just bought a new cello).

 He leaves his home to go back to the far north of Japan where his family is from and ends up working in a mortuary where he learns how to get the dead ready for their end in life with traditional Japanese rituals.